US Duo Win Nobel For Gene Regulation Breakthrough - UrduPoint

 US Duo Win Nobel For Gene Regulation Breakthrough

-Stockholm, (APP - UrduPoint / Pakistan Point News - 7th Oct, 2024) US scientists Victor Ambros and Gary Ruvkun won the Nobel Prize in Medicine on Monday for their discovery of microRNA and its role in how genes are regulated.
+Stockholm, (APP - UrduPoint / Pakistan Point News - 8th Oct, 2024) US scientists Victor Ambros and Gary Ruvkun won the Nobel Prize in Medicine on Monday for their discovery of microRNA and its role in how genes are regulated, solving a decades-old mystery, the Nobel Assembly at Sweden's Karolinska Institute said.

-Understanding the regulation of gene activity has been an important goal for decades, the Nobel jury said.

-If gene regulation goes awry, it can lead to serious diseases such as cancer, diabetes, or autoimmunity.
+If gene regulation goes awry, it can lead to serious diseases such as cancer, diabetes, or autoimmune illnesses.

 "Their groundbreaking discovery revealed a completely new principle of gene regulation that turned out to be essential for multicellular organisms, including humans," the jury said.

+Speaking at a press conference organised by the University of Massachusetts Medical School -- where Ambros is a professor -- he said he had left his phone downstairs and slept until late in the morning.

+"We get a call from my son who calls my wife.... and says: 'If you get a call from somebody in Sweden, answer it'," Ambros said, explaining people had started trying to reach his son instead.

-Collaborating but working separately, the pair conducted research on a 1 millimeter roundworm, C. elegans, to determine why cell mutations occurred and when.
+Collaborating but working separately, Ruvkun and Ambros conducted research on a one millimetre roundworm, C. elegans, to determine why cell mutations occurred and when.

 They discovered microRNA, a new class of tiny RNA molecules that play a crucial role in gene regulation, which in turn allows each cell to select only relevant instructions.